A Siberian Poetics of Extinction in Cinema: Block Museum - Northwestern University

 (2021, 75 min, digital)

-The screening will be accompanied with a 15 min Q&A with the directors Alisi Telengut and Liesbeth De Ceulaer, which will be added to the Block Cinema website for the viewers to access.
+A recorded short Q&A with the directors Alisi Telengut and Liesbeth De Ceulaer will be presented in person following the screening and added to the Block Cinema website for the viewers to access.

 Guest curated by Maria Romanova (PhD student in Comparative Literary Studies).

-Presented with support from the Department of Asian Languages and Cultures at Northwestern.
+Presented with support from the Climate Crisis + Media Arts Working Group at the Buffett Institute for Global Affairs and the Department of Asian Languages and Cultures at Northwestern.

 the-fourfold-3_1280.jpg